 Students possessing a five-day, seven-day or commuter card, may choose to eat at the Student Grill.
-The five-day and seven-day meal tickets will be good for meals here Monday lunch thru Friday lunch.
+The five-day and seven-day meal tickets will be good for meals here Monday lunch thru Thursday lunch.
 Breakfast items at the Student Grill are cash only and those using a meal card will be honored at Mabry Cafeteria only.
 Students choosing to eat the Student Grill will be allowed one trip thru the line.
-8 to 10 a.m.

-Hours of operation: Monday - Thursday Breakfast 8 to 10 a.m.
-Friday Breakfast
+Hours of operation: Monday - Thursday Breakfast 7:30 to 10 a.m.
+Friday Closed